 We have had a blast completing this project last time using the Arduino board.
 Today, This DIY kit will help us achieve the same result in a completely different way.

 Here is a small volume meter for us to play with today.
-Everything you will need to assemble the project can be found here.

 Besides the parts, you will also need these tools: